 When we die in the Lord, our life becomes the Life of the risen Christ.

-Now if we be dead with Christ, we believe that we shall also live with him: (Romans 6:8)
+Now if we died with Christ, we believe that we shall also live with Him, (Romans 6:8)

 We learn obedience to the Father.